yanganto/relayer-game/README.md

 In `relayers-only` mode, when someone is not accepted the block submitted by other relayer, he should submit the correct block to express his opinion.
 In `relayer-challenger` mode and `relayer-challengers` mode, when someone is not accepted the block submitted by other relayer, he just put a challenge on chain to express his opinion.

+In all mode, the `sample function` will point out the next one or many blocks, the relayer(s) should submit on it.
+The `sample function` is subtle, and should different when the target chain using different consensus mechanism.
+There is a discussion session later, but we will explain the mode with a general `half` sampling equation.

 If there is only one `[[challengers]]` in scenario file, the scenario will run in relayer-challenger mode.
 The `scenario/challenger.yml` is a scenario for one relayer and one challenger, you may run it with `-v` option to know more about this.